arangodb/docs/3.8/aql/operations-window.md

 The `WINDOW` keyword can be used for aggregations over related rows i.e. preceding and / or following rows.

- The WINDOW operation performs an COLLECT AGGREGATE-like operation on a set of query rows.
+ The WINDOW operation performs a COLLECT AGGREGATE-like operation on a set of query rows.
- However, whereas an COLLECT operation groups multiple query rows into a single result group, a WINDOW operation produces a result for each query row:
+ However, whereas a COLLECT operation groups multiple query rows into a single result group, a WINDOW operation produces a result for each query row:

  - The row for which function evaluation occurs is called the current row.